sumitsrv/lexical_alignment_and_understanding/README.md

 # The Role of Lexical Alignment in Human Understanding of Explanations by Conversational Agents

-Note: The following information has restricted access at the current stage as the publication is still under review.
+Note: The following information has restricted access at the current stage as the source publication is still under review.

 The data corresponding to the above study can be found at: The dataset corresponding to the study can be found at https://doi.org/10.5281/zenodo.7600868